LivePersonInc/developer-center/pages/documents/RealTimeData/MessagingOperationsAPI/methods/messaging-current-queue-health.md

 3. **Limitation**: in order for the queue data to appear, there must be at least one agent logged in to LE.

-4. Overdue metrics will be calculated only for conversations that have started in the last four days.
+4. Overdue metrics (like `overdueConversationsInQueue` for example)  will be calculated only for conversations that have started in the last four days.

 ### Request

 | Method | URL |